-A positive PCR result for the presence of a specific sequence found within the Mycoplasma genitalium tuf gene indicates the presence of Mycoplasma genitalium DNA in the specimen.
+A positive PCR result for the presence of a specific sequence found within the Mycoplasma genitalium tuf gene indicates the presence of M genitalium DNA in the specimen.

-A negative PCR result indicates the absence of detectable Mycoplasma genitalium DNA in the specimen, but does not rule-out infection as false-negative results may occur due to the following; inhibition of PCR, sequence variability underlying the primers or probes, or the presence of Mycoplasma genitalium in quantities below the limit of detection of the assay.
+A negative PCR result indicates the absence of detectable M genitalium DNA in the specimen, but does not rule-out infection as false-negative results may occur due to the following; inhibition of PCR, sequence variability underlying the primers or probes, or the presence of M genitalium in quantities below the limit of detection of the assay.